petertea96/Genetic-Association-Methodology-Research/README.md

 # UOttawa-Honours-Project
-This repository contains work that was completed during a summer funded research project (Natural Sciences and Engineering Research Council - Undergraduate Student Research Award)  in 2018.
-It is also continuing as an Honour's Project which will eventually be submitted to the faculty of Science upon completion.
+This repository contains work that was completed during a summer funded research project (Natural Sciences and Engineering Research Council - Undergraduate Student Research Award)  in 2018 as well as work produced for an Honour's Project which will eventually be submitted to the faculty of Science upon completion.

 # Project Description